 Every DNA test provider designates its own regions which it offers its users to give them a more accurate representation of where their ancestors were specifically from.
 The Teloyears Advanced Ancestry DNA test has four main Asian regions, namely:

 Consisting of China, Hong Kong, Japan, North and South Korea, Taiwan, and Macau, East Asia is one of the earliest civilizations to have existed, having established a thriving farming population early in the 15th century.
 Presently, East Asia is the largest Asian region, covering a land area of 11.84 million square kilometers.
+See our best DNA Test for Filipino Ancestry.

 Central Asia is home mostly to former Soviet republics, namely Uzbekistan, Turkmenistan, Tajikistan, Kyrgyzstan, and Kazakhstan.
 As the smallest region among its peers, Central Asia was historically coveted during ancient war times because of its strategic location relative to Europe.